About Us

 Antonia was fortunate to come from a family of dog lovers and quickly developed a passion for dogs herself.
 Upon returning from the UK in 2006, even before securing a house, she welcomed the beautiful ‘pound puppy’ Luca into her family.
 Luca ignited her interest in Domestic Obedience training, marking the beginning of her journey to become an instructor with Titahi Bay Canine Obedience, where she continues to train to this day.
 Antonia has also trained her own dogs in Agility, Competition Obedience, Rally-Obedience, and Scentwork.

 After nearly five years with Animal Evac NZ, Antonia holds an array of qualifications in Animal Emergency Management, including Large Animal Rescue and stressed-animal handling.
-She led New Zealand’s only Animal Rescue Team as part of the NZ Response Team programme, participating in rescue operations across New Zealand, and Australia.
+She led New Zealand’s only NZ Response Team programme Animal Rescue Team, and has participated in rescue operations across New Zealand, and Australia.

 When Cairo the Greyhound-cross (pictured here), entered her life, it prompted Antonia to dive deeply into the world of reactive dogs.
 She sought a deeper understanding of emotive-cognitive connections in fearful dogs, exploring body language, dog aggression, desensitisation techniques, and the value of enrichment in creating a happy and content life for our canine companions.